1984 United States presidential straw poll in Guam

 The 1984 United States presidential straw poll in Guam was held on November 6, 1984, Guam is a territory and not a state.
 Thus, it is ineligible to elect members of the Electoral College, instead, the territory conducts a non-binding presidential straw poll during the general election.
-In turn cast direct electoral votes for president and for vice president.
+It does not cast direct electoral votes for president and for vice president.

 Incumbent Republican president Ronald Reagan won the straw poll with almost 64% of the vote.

 Results

 The votes of Guam residents do not count in the November presidential election, but the territory nonetheless conducts a presidential straw poll to gauge islanders' preference for president every election year.
 Since the first straw poll was in 1980.